 About The Founder Of Offline Connections

 In 2015, I became a single mom.
-At first, it was a relief.
-Very soon after, I realized I didn't want to be alone anymore.
+At first I was happy, something I hadn’t been in a very long time.
+Soon after I realized I didn’t want to be alone anymore.

 Now what do I do?

-I can't bring myself to walk into a bar and lets face it, do you really want to be with someone that hangs out in a bar?
+I don’t like walking into a bar and lets face it, do you really want to be with someone that hangs out in a bar?
 Not me, not at my age.

-So I tried the whole online dating thing - everyone is doing it.
-Never found anyone ten years ago when I tried and I've never known anyone that it has worked for, but hey, what else can I do?
-I paid my monthly fees on my first dating site, and they asked me a million questions because that's how they find you a match.
-Then I start going through the profiles...ugh!
-It's like I'm shopping for a car.
-Too shiny, too sleek, too big, too small...really?
-Nothing hits me, nothing gets me excited.
+So I tried the whole online dating thing – everyone is doing it.
+Never found anyone twenty years ago when I tried and I’ve never known anyone that it has worked for, but hey, what else can I do?
+I paid my monthly fees on my first dating site, and they asked me a million questions because that’s how they find you a match.
+Then I start going through the profiles…ugh!
+It’s like going to a car dealership the size of Texas!
+So many options, where do you even begin?
 It seems every time I found someone interesting, they were over 50 miles away.
 So I thought, I will let the website pick one for me, after all I just spent all that time answering all the questions.
 Two days later they did pick some for me.
 Why did they send me the ones that they did?
 Because we both owned a dog!
 Did they match me up or my dog?
 Is it easier for my dog to get a date?
 Apparently so.
+Why don’t they know that opposites attract?
+(FYI..after doing research I found out their algorithms have been proven to not work).
 Two weeks later and after emailing back and forth with a couple guys I meet them.
-First off, both said "wow, you really do look like your picture!" and then they tell me the horror stories of their online dating.
+First off, both said “wow, you really do look like your picture!” and then they tell me the horror stories of their online dating.
 I found myself more interested in their stories then in them.
-One guy told me the girl used her friends picture...ladies please!!
+One guy told me the girl used her friends picture…ladies please!!
 Why would you do that?
-No seriously, can someone tell me why would you do that?

-With your help we can revolutionize the dating world.
-We can make it easier and safer for everyone to find love.
+With your help we can revolutionize the dating world and raise awareness on loneliness.

-Thank you for reading my story and I hope you find your love.
+Thank you for reading my story and I hope you find your love very soon.